graphstream/gs-core/README.md

 [![Build Status](https://travis-ci.org/graphstream/gs-core.svg?branch=dev)](https://travis-ci.org/graphstream/gs-core)

-The GraphStream project is java library that provides a API to model, analyze and visualize graphs and dynamic graphs.
+The GraphStream project is a java library that provides an API to model, analyze and visualize graphs and dynamic graphs.

 Check out the Website <http://www.graphstream-project.org/> for more information.